 Exchange students at East Anglia are eligible for the Butex Scholarship - Visit this link to get more information about this scholarship: http://www.butex.ac.uk

 The four-week summer program offers challenging introductory courses in a variety of subjects.
-For eight credits, choose one of the following courses: Biology in the Modern World; British Film and Television; Contemporary British Theatre; Creative Writing: An Introduction; Digital Animation: Principles and Practice; Future Medicine; Global Media and Communications Law; Managing People; Plague and Disease in the Medieval City; Psychology in Action; Understanding Business; and Video Journalism: Theory and Practice.
-In the summer human resource management and theater programs, you will spend two weeks at the UEA study center in London.
+For eight credits, choose one of the following Undergraduate International Summer School courses: Branding, Advertising and Digital Marketing; Creative Writing; Digital Animation: Creating a 3-D Computer Generated Movie; and Global Media and Communications Law.
+There is an additional two-credit course called Personal and Professional Development that you can take in addition to one of the eight-credit courses for an added cost.
 Classes meet around 15 hours per week.
 Most courses include field trips to thematically-relevant sites.